KanbanUniversity/gooddeeds/manage.md

 ---
 # How to Manage Your Good Deeds

 Good Deeds are categorized into an approximation of expected total "burden" on an AKC.
-Burden currently is considered to have 2 axis, Time and Effort.
+Burden currently is considered to have 2 axis, Duration and Effort.

 Examples of this are:

-- Blog post (low burden / low duration)
+- Blog post (low effort / low duration)
-- Creation of a Case Study (moderate burden / long duration)
+- Creation of a Case Study (moderate effort / long duration)
-- Attend a KLR - Money spent, short duration (high burden / short duration)
+- Attend a KLR - Money spent, short duration (high effort / short duration)

 The burden categories we've decided to start with are simply described as:

-- small (low burden, low duration)
+- small (low effort, low to medium duration)
-- medium (moderate burden, low to long duration)
+- medium (moderate effort, low to long duration)
-- large (high burden, any duration)
+- large (high effort, any duration)
-- extraordinary (high burden, long duration)
+- extraordinary (> high effort, > long duration)

 ![Good Deeds Burden Graph](/assets/images/Good-Deed-Burden-Graph-450px.png)

 ## Small Good Deeds

-Small Good Deeds are expected to represent something that would take less than 1 day of work by an AKC over a short period of time.
+Small Good Deeds are expected to represent something that would take less than 1 day of work by an AKC and would be expected to span a week of lead time.
 Examples of this would include:

 - Blog post
 - LinkedIn Article